copyrite/LwotcMinimalText/XComGame.md

 ## Full Throttle
 Gain +3 mobility with every kill this turn.
 Lasts 2 turns, including the current one.
-* Only kills by the Skirmisher count towards Full Throttle.

 ## Ghost
 Create a duplicate of the Templar from the body of a fallen humanoid.
 The Ghost disappears when it loses all Focus.
 Costs 2 Focus.